 Opposite the lighthouse, the Cormorandière rock is situated at the entrance of the harbour.

-From the Portzic lighthouse, the coastal trail leads to the Sainte-Anne duPortzic cove.
+From the Portzic lighthouse, the coastal trail leads to the Sainte-Anne duPortzic cove, in the mist or under winter clouds.

 Further from the harbour, the Goulet widens.
 Pilot boats guide freighters with the delicate navigation when they enter the harbour.